vtnsi/resonaate/docs/source/intro/quickstart.md

 ## Standalone Behavior Configuration

-By default, RESONAATE will use the default settings defined in **resonaate/src/resonaate/common/default_behavior.config**.
+By default, RESONAATE will use the default settings defined in `src/resonaate/common/default_behavior.config`.
-To overwrite these settings, please copy the contents of **src/resonaate/common/default_behavior.config** to a new `.config` file to another file to save the default settings.
+To overwrite these settings, please copy the contents of `src/resonaate/common/default_behavior.config` to a new `.config` file to another file to save the default settings.
-Edit by un-commenting and changing the required values.
+Edit by uncommenting and changing the required values.